 Shade-loving plants

 The plants on this page thrive in the shade.
-They will need substantial supplemental water and their leaves may sunburnif they get too much sun.
+If they get too much sun, their leaves may get sunburned and they will need substantial supplemental water.

 Aesculus parviflora, bottlebrush buckeye